cleanunicorn/mockprovider/README.md

 assertEq(result, 42, "Expected 42");
 ```

-Alternatively, and most commonly, you will mock a contract that does needs to return a value.
+Alternatively, and most commonly, you will mock a contract's method that needs to return a value.

 Considering you have this contract you need to mock: